pminina01/readthedocs/Network-target.md

 _maxConnections_ - Maximum current connections.
 0 = no maximum. `Integer` Default: `0`.
 Not used if _keepConnection_ is `true`

-_onConnectionOverflow _- Action that should be taken if the will be more connections than _MaxConnections_.
+_onConnectionOverflow _- Action that should be taken if the will be more connections than _maxConnections_ .
 Possible values:
 * AllowNewConnnection - Just allow it. (default)
 * Block - Block until there's more room in the queue.